dduan/TOMLDecoder/TOMLDecoder.docc/GettingStarted.md

 ### Install via SwiftPM

-TOMLDecoder is a Swift packgae with mimimal dependencies.
+TOMLDecoder is a Swift package with minimal dependencies.

 Let's assume you are starting with a [SwiftPM](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/) project.

-Add the folloving to your package dependencies:
+Add the following to your package dependencies:

 ```swift
 .package(url: "https://github.com/dduan/TOMLDecoder", .upToNextMinor(from: "0.3.2")),